 Air caught in my throat as I struggled to call out to her.
 “Mrs. B!”
 I managed a strangled cry.

-I must’ve cleared the distance in a millisecond, clutching hold of her cold fingers as I followed alongside.
-I was relieved to see that she was breathing.
-The condensation from her breath coated the inside of the oxygen mask.
+I must’ve cleared the distance in a millisecond, clutching hold of her cold fingers as I followed alongside the stretcher.
+I was relieved to see that she was breathing because the condensation from her breath coated the inside of the oxygen mask.
 The way her eyes rolled around in their sockets was an indication that she was conscious.

 “What happened to her?”
 I barely managed to contain the tears from falling freely.

 “It looks like she suffered a cardiac arrest,” the paramedic pushing the stretcher mentioned.
 “Her son will be notified immediately.
 I'm afraid I can’t allow you to accompany her, but if you like, you can see her during visiting hours tomorrow,” he told me, in a sympathetic tone.
 “We’ll take good care of her, don’t you worry.
 She's going to be fine.”

 I nodded, allowing her limp hand to slip through my fingers.
 Dad’s hand weighed heavily on my shoulder.
 “Let’s go inside, son.
 She’s in safe hands.”

 “Rick, do you have a moment?
 I need to speak with you,” the ranger who stopped us spoke to Dad.
 "It's important."

 Dad flashed his eyes down to me, then back to him.
 “Sure, Jack.”
 Dad jerked his head towards our house.
 “Go on, Kian.
 Your mother will fix you some dinner.”
 Dad raised his brows at Mom in a serious glower.
 Mom swallowed, fidgeting nervously as if she was worried about what the ranger was likely to say.